If you bring us a contract with a better offer, we guarantee to either beat that rate or pay you $500.

 It’s essential to have a robust business plan that outlines how the loan will be used to generate growth or improve operations.
 Research various private lenders to find one that aligns with your business needs and has a reputation for fair dealings.

-Negotiation is key in the private lending space, so be prepared to discuss terms, interest rates, and repayment schedules to secure a loan that fits your business’s financial landscape.
+Negotiation is critical in private lending, so be prepared to discuss terms, interest rates, and repayment schedules to secure a loan that fits your business’s financial landscape.

 7 Things that Main Street Banks Don’t Want You to Know About Private Lenders